-After experiencing their grandeur, trying to reach the sky, and their ineffably mystical spaces, I began to imagine new spaces, and I wanted to create them using modern technology.
+After experiencing their grandeur, trying to reach the sky, and their ineffably mystical spaces, I began to imagine new spaces, and I wanted to create them using modern technology.– Kenzo Tange

 St. Mary’s Cathedral in Tokyo Photographs

-The layout of the building is in the form of a cross, from which eight hyperbolic parabolas rise in a manner similar to a contemporary landmark cathedral located in San Francisco, also referred to as St. Mary’s Cathedral.
+The building’s layout is in the form of a cross, from which eight hyperbolic parabolas rise like a contemporary landmark cathedral located in San Francisco, also referred to as St. Mary’s Cathedral.

-The eight walls are at the same time roof and walls, enclosing the space and opening to the outside through vertical gaps.
-The walls are curved hyperbolically to express the tension to the sky, and turning the rhomboidal ground floor into a cross at the roof top.
+At the same time, the eight walls are roof and walls, enclosing the space and opening to the outside through vertical gaps.
+The walls are curved hyperbolically to express the tension to the sky and turn the rhomboidal ground floor into a cross at the rooftop.

 The parabolas open upwards to form a cross of light, which continues vertically along the length of the four facades.
-To this rhomboid volume other secondary constructions are added, including the baptistry and the baptismal font.
+Other secondary constructions are added to this rhomboid volume, including the baptistry and baptismal font.

 The rectangular shapes contrast with the symbolic character of the cathedral.
 The bell tower is 61.6 m (202 ft) high, standing a short distance away from the main building.
 The exterior cladding is made of stainless steel.
-In 2004 a large organ built by Italian firm Mascioni was installed
+In 2004 a large organ built by the Italian firm Mascioni was installed.

-The reflection of the sunlight on the stainless steel external cladding looks as a shining dress on the hard concrete slabs.
-Although it is a monochromatic cladding, the curves and the U-shaped profiles enhance the dynamicity of the structure.
+The sunlight’s reflection on the stainless steel external cladding looks like a shining dress on the hard concrete slabs.
+Although it is a monochromatic cladding, the curves, and the U-shaped profiles enhance the structure’s dynamicity.
 It all makes the church an iconic building in the dense urban context of Tokyo.

 Tokyo’s St. Mary’s Cathedral Plans